top of page

 Light rail provides an efficient form of urban public transport.
 Although similar to tramways, light rail generally operates with multiple unit vehicles that are faster and have a higher passenger capacity than older trams.
 Light rail mostly operates along its own right-of-way, but may also include some sections where the track is laid along streets used by road vehicles and pedestrians.
 Light rail became increasingly popular from the 1980s and various new systems were opened around the world, particularly in cities in Europe and North America.

-Australian light rail systems are in operation in Sydney and the Gold Coast.
-Light rail is currently being extended in Sydney, while new systems are under construction in Canberra and the New South Wales city of Newcastle.
-A new system is also planned for Parramatta in western Sydney.
+Australian light rail systems are in operation in Sydney, Parramatta, Canberra, Newcastle and the Gold Coast.
 Melbourne has an extensive tramway system, including two routes, from the CBD to St Kilda and to Port Melbourne, which operate as light rail lines.
 The Glenelg tram line in Adelaide also has many characteristics of a light rail line.
 All light rail lines in Australia are standard gauge (1435 mm).

 Sydney Light Rail

-A fleet of 12 Urbos 3 Light Rail Vehicles operate over the Sydney Light Rail line.
-They are five-section articulated light rail vehicles, and are currently the only Light Rail Vehicles in service in Sydney after earlier models were withdrawn.
-After assembly in Spain, they were separated into sections for shipping to Australia, and began service in 2014.
+Urbos 3 Light Rail Vehicles operate over the Sydney Light Rail L1 line from Central to Dulwich Hill.
+After assembly in Spain, they were separated into sections for shipping to Australia.
 The Urbos 3 Class vehicles are completely low-floor and their body is made of aluminium.
-They have a maximum speed of 80 km/h and seating for 74 passengers.
-Urbos type Light Rail Vehicles are also in service in numerous cities in Europe, North America, South America and Asia.
+They have a maximum speed of 80 km/h.
+Urbos type Light Rail Vehicles are in service in numerous cities in Europe, North America, South America and Asia.

 Gold Coast Light Rail (G:link)